adamrher/storm-compositer/README.md

 2. Modify composite.sh

 	Need to specify location of model output, the netcdf from previous step, and the SCRIP grid file for the model output grid

 3. Modify composite-v6.ncl

 Set the variable to be compsited and the parameters of the PDF, e.g.:

 VAR = "PRECT"
-sfactor = secpday*1000
+sfactor = secpday x 1000

 nbins = 500
 binmin = 0.